microsoft/api-guidelines/graph/guidelines.md

 #### 9a.3.
 Resource Modeling

-There are a number of principles to be aware of when modeling resources for Microsoft Graph.   [modeling variants](modeling-variants)
+There are a number of principles to be aware of when modeling resources for Microsoft Graph.
+[Modeling variants](modeling-variants) is important when resources have have a subset of common properties and behavior.

 ### 10. Deltas